 Over the next two hundred years, extensive salt works were built on Grand Turk, Salt Cay, and South Caicos, along with the infrastructure needed to support the industry and populations.

 At the height of production at the beginnings of the 1900s, total exports from the country reached nearly 2 million bushels (about 140 million pounds).
-About 800 acres (324 hectares) of salina was being utilized across the three islands and over 80 miles (129 kilometers) of dividing walls stood.
+About 800 acres (324 hectares) of salina was being utilized across the three islands and over 80 miles (129 km) of dividing walls stood.